 on Forbes, NYT, The Marker, TechCrunch and FemJLM

-Our best evaluation that illustrates the meaning and impact of MEET is the impressive cohort of almost 500 alumni, social entrepreneurs, researchers and activists, and their achievements.
+Our best evaluation that illustrates the meaning and impact of MEET is the impressive cohort of over 700 alumni, social entrepreneurs, researchers and activists, and their achievements.

 Class of 2012

 Amin is a Palestinian MEET alum from East Jerusalem.
 He is also MEET's second MIT graduate to receive his M.Sc. in Artificial Intelligence and Linguistics.
 While there, Amin co-founded Lean On Me, a mental health peer support hotline which currently serves six university campuses in the USA.
 Amin now works as Philanthropy Engineer at Palantir, where he's employing Al technology to identify cures for cancer.

 Class of 2018